Nitrokey/nitrokey-documentation/nethsm/getting-started.rst

 Provisioning
 ------------

-A new NetHSM needs to be provisioned first with passphrases and the current time.
+A new or otherwise *Unprovisioned* NetHSM needs to be provisioned first with passphrases and the current time.
 The *Admin Passphrase* is for the first user account, which is the superuser of the NetHSM.
 The *Unlock Passphrase* is used to decrypt NetHSM's *User Data*.

 The initial provisioning is executed as follows.